Working with Namespaces and Services in Kubernetes

 Step 4: Access the Todo-App

-, you can access your application using:
+Since we used NodePort, you can access your application using:

 minikube service todo-app-service -n <namespace-name> --url